Selective Insurance Group, Inc. research snapshot

 Trend-following setup

-Watch for SIGI to hold above the $88 to $92 support zone and push through the $100 to $102 resistance on a Q2 earnings beat, improved combined ratio, and positive forward guidance.
+Watch for SIGI to reclaim the 20-day moving average near $96.16 and push through the $96 to $100 resistance zone on a Q3 earnings beat, an improved combined ratio, stabilized premium growth, and positive forward commentary.

-A close below $88 should reduce trend conviction, especially if the combined ratio deteriorates, commercial pricing softens, or catastrophe losses exceed expectations.
+A close below the 50-day moving average near $93 should reduce trend conviction, especially if net premiums written keep declining, renewal pure price falls further, or catastrophe losses exceed expectations.

 Mean-reversion setup

-If SIGI pulls back toward the $82 to $85 moving average zone without a structural deterioration in underwriting quality or book value, compare the lower price with normalized EPS, dividend yield support, and peer P/E and P/B multiples.
+If SIGI pulls back toward the $86 to $87 area or the $84 to $85 zone without a structural deterioration in underwriting quality or book value, compare the lower price with normalized EPS, dividend yield support, and peer P/E and P/B multiples.

 Do not assume every pullback is a buying opportunity.
-Recheck catastrophe loss trends, claims cost inflation, reserve adequacy, premium growth, and the competitive pricing cycle before deploying capital.
+Recheck premium growth, renewal pricing, catastrophe loss trends, claims cost inflation, reserve adequacy, and the competitive cycle before deploying capital.

 Fundamental monitor

-Track net premiums written, earned premiums, combined ratio, E&S premium growth, investment income, book value per share, dividend growth, and debt-to-capital ratio.
+Track net premiums written, earned premiums, renewal pure price, combined ratio, E&S premium growth, after-tax net investment income, book value per share, dividend growth, and debt-to-capital ratio.

 Position sizing should reflect that SIGI is a smaller P&C carrier with meaningful catastrophe exposure, regional concentration, and lower institutional coverage than large-cap insurers.